 “The day has passed for patching up the capitalist system; it must go!”- James Connolly

-We stand for the unity of the working class on this island, Protestant and Catholic, North and South, in the struggle against sectarianism and the capitalist system.
+We stand for the unity of the working class on this island, Protestant and Catholic, North and South, in the struggle against sectarianism, state repression and the capitalist system.
 We stand for a socialist Ireland, with no coercion and the rights of all minorities guaranteed, as part of free, equal and voluntary socialist federation of Ireland, Scotland, England and Wales.
-We oppose the bosses EU that is run in the interests of bosses and bankers- we stand for a socialist Europe based on the rule of the working class.
+We oppose the capitalist EU, this is an institution run in the interests of bosses, billionaires and bankers.
+We stand for a democratic socialist Europe based on the rule of the working class.

 We are part of an international socialist struggle for socialist change.
 We are the Irish section of the Committee for a Workers International (CWI)- www.worldsocialist.net.